 I’ll make a small digression to illustrate my point, using the example of a knife.

 You could use a knife to stab me in the leg, or you could use a knife to whittle me a magnificent wooden sculpture.

 Or, if you weren’t too familiar with knives, you could try to use a knife instead of a spoon in a misguided attempt to eat a bowl of soup.
-(Then you could write a blog post about why knives are terrible because you can’t eat soup with them.)

 You get the idea.